 “Remote support is a two-way transaction: when you’re evaluating a support platform, consider the experience from both a technician’s point of view and that of the end user.”

 Service providers will sometimes take advantage of inventory tools that allow them to see the installed programs of a device before they begin their support session.
-Netop takes it a step further, with options to run and export inventory reports including OS, hardware specs, and installed service packs of any given device.
+Impero takes it a step further, with options to run and export inventory reports including OS, hardware specs, and installed service packs of any given device.
 An admin can also schedule custom scripts to update and patch software if need be.

 You can read Dave Mitchell full review of Impero Connect here, and don’t hesitate to contact us should you take his recommendation and switch to the preferred remote access and support software for enterprise and SMBs.